-- 1. Log on to the MAINT user ID - Place the new CP kernel into production: put2prod - 3.
-Log off the MAINT user ID - Initialize RACF from the system operator's console: force RACMAINT xautolog RACFVM - 5.
-At this time your system is still IPLed off of the secondary parm disk (CF2).
-The next time you IPL, you will IPL from the primary parm (CF1) disk; which is the default for IPL.
+At this time your system is still IPLed off of the secondary parm disk (MAINT620) CF2).
+The next time you IPL, you will IPL from the primary parm (MAINT CF1) disk, which is the default for IPL.
 If you wish, you can shutdown and IPL your z/VM system at this time.

 Notices

 This information was developed for products and services offered in the U.S.A.

-IBM may not offer the products, services, or features discussed in this document in all countries.
+IBM may not offer the products, services, or features discussed in this document in other countries.
 Consult your local IBM representative for information on the products and services currently available in your area.
 Any reference to an IBM product, program, or service is not intended to state or imply that only that IBM product, program, or service may be used.
 Any functionally equivalent product, program, or service that does not infringe any IBM intellectual property right may be used instead.
 However, it is the user's responsibility to evaluate and verify the operation of any non-IBM product, program, or service.